FrazShabbir/FrazShabbir/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Laravel and Python Django
+- 🔭 I’m currently working on Laravel, Python Django, Wordpress & Shopify.
-- 🌱 I’m currently learning New Sklls
+- 🌱 I’m currently learning New Sklls and Practicing Cloud
 - 🤔 I’m looking for help with What I dont Know
 - 💬 Ask me about Servers , Linux , Frontend and Backend
 - 📫 You can reach me: fraz.shabbir54@gmail.com